mikehaertl/php-pdftk/README.md

 ### Operations

+Please consult the `pdftk` man page for each operation to find out how each operation works in detail and which options are available.

 > Note: You can always only perform **one** of the following operations on a single PDF instance.
+> Below you can find a workaround if you need multiple operations.

 #### Fill Form